Romaq/bigrig-scripts/DNS.md

 ## Todo
    1. I am amiss in not doing a snapshot of the fileserver host before configuring and verifying the rollback process.
    2. I need to set up automated snapshots vs. recovery as part of this build.
+I've already done this, but it needs fully worked out within this document.
+   3. I'm seriously considering using the DHCP/DNSMASQ built-in to replace that function within my router.
+This would not only remove the tedium of manually editing the DNS entries, but the router seems to "hold onto" DNS settings even after I changed it which complicated setting up this host in practice.

 ## Install Actions
    1. There is a [howto](https://www.datahoards.com/installing-pi-hole-inside-a-proxmox-lxc-container/) on installing